AmaraOzokwelu/Employee-Attrition-Report/README.md

 I used Microsoft SQL server to answer the  following questions which can be considered key business questions that can give insight to the primary cause of Employee attrition in the organization.

-*	What are the Key Performance Indicators and this includes the Total number of Employees, Number of active employees, no of in-active employees , Retention rate, average length of time an employee stays in the company , Number of male and Female workers.

-*	How does the frequency of business travel impact attrition rates?

-*	What is the correlation between age and attrition?

-*	How is attrition influenced by gender?

-*	How is attrittion influenced by Departments?
+*	How is Attrition influenced by Overtime?

-*	How does the intersection of age category and gender impact attrition rates?

-*	What are the attrition rates broken down by gender?

-*	Does the field of education have any discernible impact on attrition rates?

-*	In what ways do job roles affect attrition rates?

-*	How does overtime affect job roles in relation to attrition?

-*	How do marital status and overtime relate to attrition rates?
+*	How do the employees' marital status and their participation in overtime relate to attrition rates?

-*	Does the extent of employee training influence their likelihood of leaving the company?

-*	What is the correlation between overtime, job satisfaction, and attrition rates?
+*	How does the income range of employees impact attrition?

-*	How does job level correlate with attrition rates?
+*	How does the combination of income range and job role affect attrition rates?

 *	What is the association between job satisfaction and attrition rates?

-*	Is there a connection between education level and attrition rates?

-*	How does environmental satisfaction relate to attrition rates?
+*	How does job level influence attrition rates?

 *	What is the link between job involvement and attrition rates?